Indian Path Common

 Location: Lunenburg Region

 This well known local beach is a favorite of many residents and visitors.
-It also acts as the “gateway” to the Gaff Point Trail system managed by the Kingsburg Coastal Conservancy.
+It also acts as the “gateway” to the Gaff Point Trail system managed by the Kingsburg Coastal Conservancy and the Nature Conservancy of Canada.
 The District of Lunenburg maintains the parking area and washrooms at Hirtle’s Beach during the summer months.
 The beach itself is managed by the Province of Nova Scotia under the Beaches Act.
-Categorized as a living beach because the beach moves and shifts at the whim of the ocean, Hirtle’s Beach is ever…
+Categorized as a living beach because the beach moves and shifts at the whim of the…

 Indian Falls